lara-zeus/wind/README.md

 <a href="https://github.com/lara-zeus/wind"><img src="https://img.shields.io/github/stars/lara-zeus/wind?style=flat-square" /></a>
 </p>

-Wind is another package from Lara-Zeus, it's simply provide you with a contact form, with simple dashboard to read and replay to any messages you receive from your website.
+Lara-zeus wind is a contact form, with simple dashboard to read and replay to any messages you receive from your website.
 >small tasks can be time-consuming, let us build these for you,

 ## features